scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

 <figure class="aligncenter">
   <img src="https://2.bp.blogspot.com/-d7uBujsQa7k/XnDo8nhxKqI/AAAAAAAAT2E/l9oVZPtBaUUkg2j8uijPnN0sirqx4R5eQCKgBGAsYHg/s1600/shell-1361911.jpg" alt="Seashell and annual rings in a tree log" width="100%" class="framedimg" >
-  <figcaption class="aligncenter">Image by <a href="https://pixabay.com/users/fitschen-3851757/" target="_blank" rel="nofollow">Friedrich Frühling</a> from <a href="https://pixabay.com/photos/shell-tree-rings-annual-rings-1361911/" target="_blank" rel="nofollow">Pixabay</a></figcaption>
+  <figcaption class="aligncenter">Image by <a href="https://pixabay.com/users/fitschen-3851757/" target="_blank" rel="noopener nofollow">Friedrich Frühling</a> from <a href="https://pixabay.com/photos/shell-tree-rings-annual-rings-1361911/" target="_blank" rel="noopener nofollow">Pixabay</a></figcaption>
 </figure>

 Nature is a meticulous logger, and its logs are beautiful.
 Calcium carbonate layers in a seashell are nature’s log of ocean temperature, water quality, and food supply.
 Annual rings in tree cambium are nature’s log of dry and rainy seasons and forest fires.
 Fossils in the layers in sedimentary rocks are nature’s log of the flora and fauna life that existed at the time.

 In software projects, logs, like tests, are often afterthoughts.
-But at [Slang Labs](https://slanglabs.in){:target="_blank" rel="nofollow"}, we take inspiration from nature's elegance and meticulousness.
+But at [Slang Labs](https://slanglabs.in){:target="_blank" rel="noopener nofollow"}, we take inspiration from nature's elegance and meticulousness.

-We are building a platform for *[programmers](https://slanglabs.in/developers.html){:target="_blank" rel="nofollow"}* to make interaction with their mobile and web apps more natural by adding *[Voice Augmented eXperiences (VAX)](https://medium.com/slanglabs/what-is-voice-augmented-experience-1003a28b6e5){:target="_blank" rel="nofollow"}*.
+We are building a platform for *[programmers](https://slanglabs.in/developers.html){:target="_blank" rel="noopener nofollow"}* to make interaction with their mobile and web apps more natural by adding *[Voice Augmented eXperiences (VAX)](https://medium.com/slanglabs/what-is-voice-augmented-experience-1003a28b6e5){:target="_blank" rel="noopener nofollow"}*.
 The platform is powered by a collection of microservices.
 Each log entry a microservice emits is a fossil record of a request.
 Logs are designed for timely and effective use in raising alerts and swift diagnosis of issues.

 This blog post captures the essence of our logging tactics: